the service stations of the cross

 Most people recognize they have an inner desire to serve others.
 Millions are serving the poor, the sick, children, the elderly, the homeless, etc. At Christmas time, many people are even more conscious of their need to serve.

 However, service has a tendency to get out of hand.
 It feels good to serve, but it also hurts to serve.
-For example, Jeremiah was not only unappreciated for his service to God's people; he was even "repaid with evil" (Jer 18:20).
-After Jesus challenged His apostles to become servants, He called them to become "the slaves of all" (Mt 20:27, our transl), even to giving their lives for others (Mt 20:28).
-Service gets out of our control and leads to a godly slavery and the cross of Calvary.
+For example, Jeremiah was not only unappreciated for his service to God’s people, he was even “repaid with evil” (Jer 18:20).
+After Jesus challenged His apostles to become servants, He called them to become the slaves of all, even to giving their lives for others (Mt 20:27-28).
+Thus, service for the Lord shifts from our choice to His leading, transitioning to a godly slavery and the cross of Calvary.

-Therefore, although we have an inner desire to serve, we also have a strong inner desire not to serve, to draw the line to limit service, to abort service before we have to suffer and die to ourselves.
+Therefore, although we have an inner desire to serve, we also have a strong inner desire not to serve, to limit service, to abort service before we have to suffer and die to ourselves.

-Will you drink of the cup (Mt 20:22) of crucified service-slavery?
-Will you let God's love crucify your flesh and selfishness? (see Gal 5:24) With Jesus, come to serve (Mt 20:28).
+Will you drink of the cup (Mt 20:22) of crucified service, and even to serve as a slave of the Lord?
+Will you let God’s love crucify your flesh and selfishness? (see Gal 5:24) With Jesus, come to serve (Mt 20:28).
 Come to the cross.

 Prayer: Father, I will serve and not count the cost.